 CSRS was started on August 1, 1920.
-For Federal Employees who came into service before January 1, 1984 and who meet other conditions, they are covered by this retirement system.
+Federal Employees who came into service before January 1, 1984 (and meet other conditions) are covered by this retirement system.

 Under CSRS, Federal Employees will receive a basic annuity that is based on their years of service, age, when they retire, and other factors.
 They may contribute anywhere from 7%-8% of their base pay toward the CSRS system, with their employing agency giving a contribution match.

 CSRS covered employees may also choose to increase retirement benefits through contributions of their pay to a voluntary contribution account and/or the TSP Voluntary Contribution Plan.
 Up to 10% of their base pay may be contributed in this way.

 The retirement system suitable to cover you will play a big part in whether your benefits include Social Security.

 FERS retired employees will receive Social Security benefits, though FERS retirees may also receive a supplemental benefit before they reach age 62, but only under certain circumstances.